 Contrary to popular belief, the cold call is not dead.
 And social selling does not replace other prospecting methods.
 They aren’t competing with one another—in fact, they complement each other quite nicely!
 Social Selling is leveraging Social Networks to help a sales person establish a personal & professional brand, understand their buyers by performing research, allowing them to relate & build a relationship with today’s digital, social and mobile enabled buyer through content and social engagement, which ultimately drives sales.
 There’s no question that it’s a completely different approach than the cold call, but ultimately the goals…and the results…are the same.

 Learn more how you, your marketing department or sales department can leverage the power of LinkedIn to generate leads that convert into sales.
 Schedule a free, no commitment call with me today to learn strategies and insights you can begin using immediately to see results.
-You can view my available times to speak on my calendar here.
 Select a time that is best for you, and I look forward to discussing with you how social selling can take your business to the next level.

 2 thoughts on “Ending the Debate on Cold-Calling vs. Social Selling”